 There is no school transportation system established in Nigeria.
-Students walk sometimes long distances, are driven by parents, take public buses if available or they hire a driver who takes them on the back of a moped.
-Our partner in Kafanchan, Bishop Dogo, in explaining this need, expressed a desire to have several small school buses, to have them shipped to the port of Lagos, for delivery to Kafsanchan.
-He agreed to pay for the buses and requested that Africa Education Partnership pay the taxes and the shipping to Nigeria.
+Students walk (sometimes long distances), are driven by parents, take public buses if available or hire a driver who takes them on the back of a moped.
+Our partner in Kafanchan, Bishop Dogo, while conversing with an AEP representative, expressed a desire to have several small school buses shipped to the port of Lagos for delivery to Kafanchan.
+He agreed to pay for the buses and import taxes and requested that Africa Education Partnership pay the shipping to Nigeria.

 In true Nigerian style, there was much joy and celebration throughout the community, as the buses traveled the last miles to the school in Kafanchan.
 In addition to the crowds that lined the street, the Boys Brigade marched ahead of the procession with drums and bugles adding to the festive air.